 - Frenzy - enrage (soothe) - after a few seconds in combat they will enrage

-- Shadow Claws - tank hit - deals a large amount of magic damage to the tank, make sure you have a defensive up if you pull multiples.
+- Shadow Claws - tank hit - deals a large amount of magic damage to the tank,

 - Pull the boss back away from his starting position

 - Dodge the orbs rotating around the circle

 - Castigate - Move away from the person it's being cast on

 - Fleeting Manifestations - kill them quickly and move from the puddles they leave behind

 At the start of the fight, 2 orbs will start rotating around the prison in opposite directions.

 - One will be in the inner lane and one in the outer lane

 - You will want to move the boss back away from where they originate as that is where they cross over and you will have trouble dodging them

 - If you are moving the boss back towards the direction you came, you should stay in the inner lane until the orb passes and then move to the outer lane right afterwards to dodge both.